bukarinevg/servers-monitoring/README.md

 ```bash
     composer install
 ```
-4. Run the following command to create the tables and run the migrations:
+4. Run the following command to create the tables and run the migrations (inside the container):
 ```bash
     vendor/bin/phinx migrate -e development
 ```

 ## Usage
+You can check all data in the database using phpmyadmin on `http://localhost:8888/` with username `user` and password `user`.

 1. Load the postman collection from `postman/` folder.
 2. Run the collection to test the endpoints.